Survivor Philippines: Celebrity Doubles Showdown: Cycle 10: Days 27-28

 Night of Day 26: Mara and Arnold were enthusiastic about what happened at the previous Tribal Council, calling it their best plan currently in the game, while Stef, KC, Maey and Betong just slept, overhearing their remarks.

 Day 27: The tribe made a meal of crabs with coconut milk, which they considered as a gourmet meal.
 Betong and Maey found out that the latter was the second option to be voted out if Arnold uses Mara's immunity bracelet, which would result of her and Mara fighting in the tiebreaker challenge.
 The duo explained to KC why they voted off Gino instead of Arnold, not telling him about the immunity bracelet they received.
 Without a strong alliance, KC and Stef thought about aligning themselves with Betong and Maey.
 In the Reward Challenge, videos from their beneficiaries were revealed.
 The beneficiaries were: KC's maid, Mara's maid, Maey's spiritual adviser, Stef's aunt, Arnold's aunt and Betong's friend.
 KC and Arnold led the challenge.
 Afterwards, Stef and Mara started cheering for Betong as his beneficiary has colon cancer, and they felt he needed the money the most.
 Despite all the support Betong is receiving, Arnold ultimately won the reward, himself feeling some guilt that Betong didn't win.
 On the other side, he felt that his aunt also needed the money as she also has a disorder.
 Back at camp, Betong was still depressed about losing the challenge for his friend, to which KC and Arnold offered help after the game.
-It was later revealed that his friend died in October 28, 2011.
+It was later revealed that his friend died on October 28, 2011.